joomla-irish/language_pack/resources/Press/Joomla_in_Irish.md

 [todo]

-# About is the Joomla Irish Language Project
+# About the Joomla Irish Language Project

 The aim of the Joomla Irish Language Localisation Project is to provide an up-to-date translation of the core Joomla content management system (CMS) into Irish.
 Additionally, some commonly used optional extensions may be translated also.
 This is a significant project, and requires tens of thousand words to be translated for the core Joomla CMS alone.